 Are you or your organization interested in a one- time volunteer experience with ATVP?
 Call (509)-332-0552 or email email@example.com to learn more.

 We are looking for some compassionate, hard-working folks to join our hotline volunteer program.
-If you or someone you know is interested in becoming a volunteer please call our office at 509-332-4357 or send an email to our Volunteer/Intern coordinator Kate Guild at email@example.com.
-Deadline for the Spring Hotline application is February 18th at 5:00 p.m.
-All trainings will be via zoom.
+If you or someone you know is interested in becoming a volunteer please call our office at 509-332-4357 or send an email to our Volunteer coordinator Janny at email@example.com.
+The training will be a combination of both in-person sessions and on zoom.